 THE LIST OF ERASMUS+ PARTNER UNIVERSITIES in Excel file.

-Timetable of recreitment for Erasmus study in the academic year 2020/2021
+Timetable of recruitment for Erasmus study in the academic year 2023/2024

-In order to receive the scholarship, you have to successfully undergo the recruitment proces conducted by the Erasmus Coordinator in your faculty or institute.
+To receive the scholarship, you have to successfully undergo the recruitment process conducted by the Erasmus Coordinator in your faculty or institute.

 The basic criteria are: